Rudy Perpich: Gubernatorial campaigns

-Perpich worked at Control Data Corporation in New York and Austria for several years.
-In 1982, he challenged the DFL Party's endorsed candidate for governor, Warren Spannaus, in the primary election, and won.
-He then defeated Independent-Republican nominee Wheelock Whitney in the general election.
+Perpich won the 1982 DFL primary by 28,000 votes, thanks in part to support from Rochester and the Iron Range.
+Attempting to reunite the DFL, he met with Mark Dayton, who later gave a speech in favor of Perpich.
+He then defeated Independent-Republican nominee Wheelock Whitney, Jr. in the general election.
 Upon his victory, he became the state's first Roman Catholic governor.
 As of 2025, he remains the only Catholic elected governor of Minnesota.

-Perpich served as the Chairman of the Midwestern Governors Association in 1984.
+In 1983, Perpich appointed Harriet Lansing to be the first female judge on the Minnesota Court of Appeals.
+He chaired the Midwestern Governors Association in 1984.
+Perpich is known for having sent the Minnesota National Guard out during the 1985–1986 Hormel strike, to keep the plant open while it hired scabs.
+The strike occurred because Hormel, despite record profits, insisted on concessions from the unionized workers, including wage reductions, reductions in benefits, and other changes that made life more difficult and more dangerous for meat packers at the Hormel plant in Austin.
+According to historian Hy Berman, Perpich's father, a former union organizer, called him a strikebreaker.
+The strike was not authorized by the United Food and Commercial Workers international organization or supported by the local labor movement.
+After the Hormel strike was broken and over the next four decades the meat industry increasingly consolidated into four companies that dominate the industry in the U.S.: JBS, Tyson, Cargill, and National Beef.
+Those four have colluded to depress worker wages, depress the price paid to ranchers, and raise the price of meat, especially beef.

-Perpich was reelected in 1986, but lost to Arne Carlson in 1990, a bizarre campaign in which Carlson replaced the Independent-Republican Party's candidate Jon Grunseth, who had beaten Carlson in the primary.
+Perpich was reelected in 1986, but lost to Arne Carlson in 1990, in a bizarre campaign in which Carlson replaced the Independent-Republican Party nominee Jon Grunseth, who had beaten Carlson in the primary.
 (After Carlson's surprise primary defeat, a bipartisan, grassroots group, Minnesotans for the WRITE Choice, launched a noisy, media-intensive campaign urging Carlson to re-challenge Grunseth.)
 Grunseth was forced to withdraw amid allegations of a sex scandal just two weeks before the election.
 Perpich was Minnesota's last DFL governor until Mark Dayton took office in 2011.